Statistics New Zealand: Responsibilities and activities

 Some agency policies result in controversy.
-One gay activist felt Stats NZ was "breaking the law" by omitting a question on the 2006 census regarding sexual orientation; the article in the New Zealand Herald elaborated "Mr van Wetering and the Office of Human Rights Proceedings, the independent legal branch of the commission, expect to discuss the inclusion of the (sexual orientation) question in the 2011 Census with lawyers for Statistics New Zealand later this year."
+One gay activist felt Stats NZ was "breaking the law" by omitting a question on the 2006 census regarding sexual orientation; the article in the New Zealand Herald elaborated "Mr. van Wetering and the Office of Human Rights Proceedings, the independent legal branch of the commission, expect to discuss the inclusion of the (sexual orientation) question in the 2011 Census with lawyers for Statistics New Zealand later this year."
 There were some indications that the agency was seriously considering including a question on sexual orientation.
 The agency did focus groups exploring this possibility.
 Sometimes controversies involve disputes over whether agency data was cited properly.
 One blogger, claiming to be a former Wellingtonian journalist who identifies himself or herself as "Poneke", accused the Sunday Star-Times of publishing misleading data about crime statistics.
 Poneke noted that “Statistics New Zealand now provide(s) the ability to query the New Zealand Police Statistics – allowing you to gather detailed crime information about your local area since 1994.”
 The blogger felt the agency was "impeccably impartial", but distrusted various media sources.

 One way the agency makes data available to the public is by offering a Table Builder tool.
 It lets users access specific information from past surveys, and collect it into a customised set of data.

 The following counts were derived by using Statistics New Zealand's Table Builder tool:

-Statistics New Zealand develops statistical classifications and standards, and works with the corresponding national statistical offices with such nations as Australia, the United States, and Canada.
+Statistics New Zealand develops statistical classifications and standards and works with the corresponding national statistical offices with such nations as Australia, the United States, and Canada.
 It conducts ongoing research regarding the viability of these standards.
 Since the early 2000s, it has begun using the Australian and New Zealand Standard Classification of Occupation to describe a wide variety of jobs; for example, the code 111111 describes a chief executive or managing director, while the code 531111 describes a general clerk.
-By using standardized codes, high speed computers can sift and sort through large databases to produce summary reports.
+By using standardised codes, high speed computers can sift and sort through large databases to produce summary reports.

 It also provides technical assistance to developing countries in the Pacific rim, with a special focus on Pacific Island nations.

 Statistics New Zealand is acknowledged as the statistical authority within government.
 While other branches of government generate statistics, Statistics New Zealand works with them to expedite the information as well as provide consulting services when appropriate.
 It is responsible for the first integrated programme of Official Social Statistics.
 It provides assistance, guidance and oversight to other government agencies regarding statistics when appropriate.
-For example, it works with the New Zealand Health Information Service regarding their management of statistical information - a downloaded spreadsheet showed there were 65,120 live births registered in 2007 in the nation, and the table listed Statistics New Zealand as a source of this information.
+For example, it works with the New Zealand Health Information Service regarding their management of statistical information – a downloaded spreadsheet showed there were 65,120 live births registered in 2007 in the nation, and the table listed Statistics New Zealand as a source of this information.
 It worked with the Ministry for Culture and Heritage to collect and publish cultural data.